javascript-falsy-y-truthy

 Importance of Truthy and Falsy

-In JavaScript (and in other languages to a lesser extent), some programmers have a habit of relying on the implicit evaluation of these properties to “simplify” the code.
+In JavaScript (and in other languages to a lesser extent), some programmers have the habit of relying on the implicit evaluation of these properties to “simplify” the code.

-This way they save themselves from explicitly comparing with true or false (they must be charged for the letters or something)
+This way they save themselves from explicitly comparing with true or false (maybe they get charged per letter or something)

 For example: